AIDA Models 102 & 103 were manufactured in the 1930’s by AIDA-Gesellschaft (Breidenstein).

 Petromax Model 827 is a 200cp (left) or 250cp (right) lantern, also with rapid start preheaters.
 The lantern on the left is in Frederik Tivemark’s collection.
 He dates it to the late 1930’s.
 Note the earlier valve wheel style.
 Frederik’s lantern lacks the collar tag that is present on the later versions of this model (right);

 a lantern that is in Fred Kuntz’s collection.

-AIDA Models 1250 Express Record (left), Express (center) & 1500 Express Record (right) lanterns.
+AIDA Models 1250 Express Record (above left), Express (above right) & 1500 Express Record (lower) lanterns.
 The Aida brand after WWII was made by Graetz Vertriebsgesellschaft mbH in Germany along with their Petromax brand, according to Neil McRae, and only differ in the nameplate.
 The Express Records (above left and lower) differ from the Express (above right) by having a plastic vs. metal preheater handle.
 The two Model 1250s, in Doron Papo’s collection, are 250cp, while Model 1500, in Fil Graff’s collection, is 500cp.